Gygax does not include anything analogous to Appendix N in the three little books published in 1974. He does, however, write this in the Foreward.

 I've read a lot of the works Gygax later references in Appendix N, including most of the work by Leiber, Burroughs, and Howard.
 (The only de Camp I've read is The Fallible Fiend and I haven't touched Pratt.)
 As with most Appendix N stuff, the quality varies wildly.
 You have to pick and choose works or even chapters/tales if you want to avoid the worst.
-And those readers with zero tolerance for outdated mores that either border on, or are outright sexist and/or racist, will not be able to make it through a good chunk of what Gygax cites as the influence for D&D. Of the works he named, I find Leiber's Fafhrd and the Gray Mouser to feel the most "D&D-like."
+And those readers with zero tolerance for outdated mores that either border on, or cross the border into sexist and/or racist thought, will not be able to make it through a good chunk of what Gygax cites as the influence for D&D. Of the works he named, I find Leiber's Fafhrd and the Gray Mouser to feel the most "D&D-like."
 (Though I suggest reading the stories from the collected volume II of their tales first, as those were written and published before the tales now collected in volume I. Also, they are just better stories.)

 I think most people have heard this bit of historical perspective quoted or summarized, but it is still a little shocking for modern gamers to think of a table of players this large in number.

 "Number of Players: At least one referee and from four to fifty players can be handled in any single campaign, but the referee to player ratio should be about 1:20 or thereabouts."